 Peak smoothing region

 The program defines peak smoothing regions to solve the possible singularity problems.
 Basically, these regions are the active zones in the environment of the singularity, where the inner forces change substantially as a result of mesh refinement.
 Peak smoothing regions can be generated automatically by the mesh generator or calculation processes.
 An automatic generation always results in circular peak smoothing regions with centre points placed in the location of the singularity.
 The radius of a circular smoothing region depends on the geometry of singularity locations.

 All of the available calculation in FEM-Design can be performed with diaphragms or without diaphragms if the diaphragms were defined in the model.
-By the different types of calculation, the results will be analogous with the adjusted option.
+By the different types of calculations, the results will be analogous with the adjusted option.

-The usage of the diaphragm tool is optimal by storeys of high-rise buildings but the diaphragm modelling tool is also useful by other engineering problems.
+The usage of the diaphragm tool is optimal by storeys of high-rise buildings but the diaphragm modeling tool is also useful by other engineering problems.
 The diaphragms could be several regions, but they must be horizontal.
 The shapes of the diaphragms can be arbitrary and they can be separated also on the specific storey levels.
 There can be more diaphragm regions on the same horizontal level and they will work independently from each other.

 There are two different options for the diaphragm calculation: